Removing Culverts, Dams, and Obstacles

-Key Partners (Public and Private): Great Lakes Restoration Initiative, National Oceanic and Atmospheric Association, Wisconsin Department of Natural Resources, Wisconsin Department of Administration, U.S. Fish and Wildlife Service, Ozaukee County Land and Water Management, Milwaukee Audubon Society, National Fish and Wildlife Foundation, Fund for Lake Michigan, and Great Lakes Fisheries Trust
+Key partners: Great Lakes Restoration Initiative, National Oceanic and Atmospheric Association, Wisconsin Department of Natural Resources, Wisconsin Department of Administration, U.S. Fish and Wildlife Service, Ozaukee County Land and Water Management, Milwaukee Audubon Society, National Fish and Wildlife Foundation, Fund for Lake Michigan, and Great Lakes Fisheries Trust